codesupport/old-website-frontend/README.md

 2. Start the React app with `npm start`
 3. Navigate to [http://localhost:3000](http://localhost:3000) in your browser

+You may also need to clone the [website backend](https://github.com/codesupport/website-backend) for the website to fully function as expected.

 ## Structure
 We're using [Atomic Design](http://atomicdesign.bradfrost.com) to keep our folders organised.
 There are three main folders:
 - Our tests live inside `__tests__/`